 I love to bake.
 I don’t always bake from scratch, but even when I use a cake mix, my family loves the results.
-I love the results too: less prep time for me, sweet goodies for them.
+I love the results too: less prep time for me, tasty sweets for them.

-Believe it or not, when it comes to building content or copy, you can use the same process.
-We all know creating fresh articles can be a challenge.
-So why not start out with information you already have?
-Consider it your Betty Crocker mix for content writing.
+And yes, when it comes to building content, you can use the same process.
+Creating fresh articles can be a challenge, so why not start out with information you already have?
+Consider it your cake mix for content writing.
 And yes, you do have at least one box of content mix.
 You just have to find it.

-I’m always surprised how often clients feel they don’t have any material for a story or newsletter piece.
+I’m always surprised how often clients feel they don’t have any material for a story, blog post or newsletter piece.
 They might have just given a speech or resolved a customer issue, but they don’t really consider these things as source material.

 Anything can be turned into content really—speeches, work product, presentations, letters, even emails.
 Sure, you can brainstorm ideas for new pieces.
 But as a good content chef, you should check your own pantry first.

-Here are a few things you should look for…
+Here are a few things to look for…

 - PowerPoint presentations